agileblox/textual-searching/README.md

  - provide a good way to consume this information through an intuitive Controller.

 P.S.
-I know that maybe it isn't a silver bullet application (and I'm sure that it even has a lot of functionality), however, the desire here is to practice some Java coding - not building a space shuttle.
+I know that maybe it isn't a silver bullet application (and I'm sure that it doesn't even has a lot of functionality), however, the desire here is to practice some Java coding - not building a space shuttle.

-Lets relax, code and have fun!
+Lets relax, coding and have fun!